AdaCore/training_material/courses/fundamentals_of_ada/135_visibility.rst

      New_Line(3);
      Ada.Text_IO.Put_Line ( "Good bye" );
    end Hello;

 ---------------------
 `use` Clause Syntax
 ---------------------

-* May have several, like `with` clauses
+* May have several, like :ada:`with` clauses
 * Must name an imported library unit

    - From same context clause

 * Syntax

    .. code:: Ada

       use_package_clause ::= use package_name {, package_name};

-* Can only `use` a library package
+* Can only :ada:`use` a library package

    - Subprograms don't make sense